dymmond/mongoz/docs/en/docs/documents.md

 #### Document checks

-If you also want to make sure that you run the proper checks for the indexes, for example, an index was dropped from the document and you want to make sure that is reflected, you can also do it.
+Use `check_indexes()` to execute a previously inspectable reconciliation policy.
+Removing an index from model metadata does not authorize deleting the existing database index; it becomes unmanaged and is retained.
+Delete it by exact name through an explicit migration or use `drop_indexes()` only when the requested destructive scope is intentional.

 The syntax is very clear ans simple: